CliveUnger/EE460J_Final_Project_PUBG/docs/index.md

 ## Conclusion
 Running different models, we learned that LightGBM and gradient boosting models still typically yield the best results for regression type problems.
 This follows with the trend that Gradient Boosting wins Kaggle competitions.
 In addition, we found that creating new features that better represent player metrics improved the overall prediction scores.
 Lastly, our models could have been more optimally tuned for better scores; however, given the time constraints and substantial dataset, we decided to focus our efforts of EDA, Feature engineering, and finding interesting qualities in the data.

-## Reflection
-While interesting, this problem does not ultimately find definite strategies that improve leaderboard placement.
-We are essentially using the end game statistics to predict an end game target variable.
-Additionally, many of the explanatory features did not represent any useful strategic or tactical data.
-For example, walkDistance is correlated to winPlacePerc; however, you can only walk further if you remain in the game longer.
-Winners don’t necessarily move faster per unit of time they spend in the game.

 ## References
-We pulled a lot of our inspiration for the public kernels for this competition.
+We contribute a lot of our inspiration from the public kernels for this competition.
 Here are some of the kernels that were especially helpful in our learning process:

 <https://www.kaggle.com/carlolepelaars/pubg-data-exploration-rf-funny-gifs>